nagygr/mango/go.md

 The number of cores that a Go program can use can be retrieved and set by the `runtime.GOMAXPROCS()` function.
-If it is called with a value less than 1, then it simple reports the value but doesn't change it.
-Otherwise it will set the value and constrain the program to use the given number of CPUs.
+If it is called with a value less than 1, then it simply reports the value but doesn't change it.
+Otherwise it sets the value and constrain the program to use the given number of CPUs.
 This value can also be set using an environment variable of the same name.
 The value defaults to the value returned by `runtime.NumCPU()`.

-Exactly because it can be set using an environment variable, application should use the value returned by `runtime.GOMAXPROCS()` instead of `runtime.NumCPU()`, because this way they can honour the request of the user (and still default to the maximum available cores).
+Exactly because it can be set using an environment variable, applications should use the value returned by `runtime.GOMAXPROCS()` instead of `runtime.NumCPU()`, because this way they can honour the request of the user (and still default to the maximum available cores).

 ## Yielding

-Sometimes, especially when a goroutine is doing intensive calculation, it is advisable to yieled the processor and allow other goroutines to run.
+Sometimes, especially when a goroutine is doing intensive calculation, it is advisable to yield the processor and allow other goroutines to run.
 There's a call that does exactly this: `runtime.Gosched()`.
 It doesn't stop the current goroutine, it only allows the scheduler to get on with its work and start others.